northern miner link;

-Tanzanian Royalty Exploration (T.TNX, AMEX.TRX) is a unique, publicly-traded financial gold company whose business strategy is to
+Tanzanian Royalty Exploration (T.TNX, AMEX.TRX) is a unique, publicly-traded financial gold company whose business strategy is

-40 million ounces of gold have been discovered since the mid-1990's.
+reported 40 million ounces of gold have been discovered since the mid-1990's.

 Tanzanian Royalty ranks among the largest landholders in the LVGB - one of the most prolific goldfields in the world.
-Established producers

-in this belt rank within the lowest percentile globally in terms of cash production costs.
+Established producers in this belt rank within the lowest percentile globally in terms of cash production costs.

 Our royalty strategy offers investors significant, low-risk leverage to gold prices, limited shareholder dilution,